 KSC students, faculty, parents and other family, friends, alumni, the general public, and visitors from local and regional business communities and government offices.

-When and where does the conference take place?
+When and where does the celebration take place?

 What is my role as a project mentor?